Written by Alison Smith

 - Once every student has had a turn, the class has created a large spider’s web.

-- The students must then work together to untangle to web and recreate the original ball of string.
+- The students must then work together to untangle to the web and recreate the original ball of string.

 Getting to know your students takes time.
 However, it is important to give your students a chance to tell you a little bit about themselves as part of your back to school activities.
 For a brilliant back to school activity for upper years students, download our Writing an Autobiographical Poem Worksheet.
 Your students will relish the opportunity to tell you about themselves and to express themselves through poetry.